-Before changing the SESSION TRANSACTION setting, all Teradata Database sessions must be logged off.
+Before changing the SESSION TRANSACTION setting, all database user sessions must be logged off.
 Otherwise, the current setting remains in effect and BTEQ displays the following warning message:

 *** Warning: You must not be logged on to change the SQLFLAG or TRANSACTION settings.